Paul A. & Francena L. Miller Presidential Scholarship

 Deadline: March 31

-Dr. Paul A. Miller, WVU’s 15th president, attributes the beginning of his successful career to West Virginia 4-H and a Hancock County West Virginia University Extension Service agent who introduced him to the idea of attending college.
+Dr. Paul A. Miller, WVU’s 15th president, attributes the beginning of his successful career to West Virginia 4-H, which inspired him to work hard in school, and a Hancock County West Virginia University Extension Service agent who introduced him to the idea of attending college.

 She moved to the University of Connecticut in 1963 as the dean of the Home Economics program and then served as assistant director and executive director of the American Association of University Women from 1966-1968.
 She also served as the director of continuing education for women at Queens College in North Carolina.